SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 * Here, in Floorplan we can analyse the Die area, Core area, Number of Endcap and Tap cells and also the Number of voltage sources added

 * Following the completion of the floorplan run, a .def file is generated in the results/floorplan directory.
-You can inspect floorplan files by examining the floorplan.tcl.
-* To visualize the floorplan, navigate to the results/floorplan directory and execute the following command using Magic:
+* To visualize the floorplan wrapper, navigate to the  /home/solanki-pratikkumar/OpenLane/designs/Objectsensor_PNR/runs/RUN_2023.11.14_06.47.11/results/floorplan  directory and execute the following command using Magic:
 ```
 $ magic -T /home/solanki-pratikkumar/.volare/volare/sky130/versions/1341f54f5ce0c4955326297f235e4ace1eb6d419/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.nom.lef def read wrapper.def &
 ```

 ![Screenshot from 2023-11-18 13-25-15](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/bae102aa-0118-4cc9-9f33-45d235774c37)

 ![Screenshot from 2023-11-18 13-24-42](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/1cb212c0-976d-42b6-ba33-8407d92e3690)